TrustTheVote-Project/VoteTrackerPlus/src/vtp/README.md

 The VoteTracker+ project with respect to executable programs currently consists of a handfull of python scripts in this directory and a few libraries in the utils subdirectory.
 To run these scripts simply cd into this directory and run them.
 Running them from other directories within this git repo in theory may work but is not tested.

 It is important that the end-voter usage model be as simple as possible and as immune as possible to false narratives and conspiracy theories.
 A primary goal of VoteTracker+ is election and ballot trustworthiness.
-As such a design goal of VoteTracker+ is that this git repo along with the various git submodules will comprise a specific election, statically, both in terms of code __and__ election configuration data  __including__ all the [Cast Vote Records (CVRs)](https://pages.nist.gov/ElectionGlossary/#cast-vote-record).
+As such a design goal of VoteTracker+ is that this git repo along with the various git submodules will comprise a specific election, statically, both in terms of code __and__ election configuration data  __including__ all the [Cast Vote Records][Cast Vote Record].
 By avoiding a python installation step the end-user (the end-voter) usage model is simplified while also minimizing the potential attack surface.
 The intent is that the end-voter can clone this repo and with no further installation run the commands located here as is, with as little mystery as possible from the point of view of someone with no software coding experience.
 An entire VTP election tree is relocatable, reclone-able tree of files.
 Only the python environment itself needs to be installed.

 Therefor, there is no setup.py file for this project as there is no __pip install votetracker+__ or similar installation step.
 As there is no VTP installation step, tests are run directly via pylint and  pytest and not via tox.
 It is important that end-voters can also run the all the VTP tests on their computers.